Even if you’re not eligible through the work comp system, there might be other ways to get your injuries paid for.

 If you are in an industry in Missouri where workers’ compensation insurance is not mandatory or where you aren’t covered through workers’ compensation, then although you might not be eligible through the system, there might be other ways to get your injuries paid for.
 The first place to start to determine if you are eligible for any kind of compensation is by contacting a St. Louis workers’ compensation lawyer to review your situation.

-For more than 20 years, the Law Office of James M. Hoffmann has been helping injured workers receive the benefits they need to move forward with their lived.
+For more than 20 years, the Law Office of James M. Hoffmann has been helping injured workers receive the benefits they need to move forward with their life.
 Call our law firm today at (314) 361-4300 or fill out our online contact form to request a free consultation.